Matching while Learning: Conclusion

 \section{Conclusion}

 This work suggests a novel and practical algorithm for learning while matching, applicable across a range of online matching platforms.
 Several directions of generalization remain open for future work.
 First, while we consider a finite-type model, a richer model of types would admit a wider range of applications; e.g., workers and jobs may be characterized by features in a vector-valued space, with compatibility determined by the inner product between feature vectors.
 Second, while our model includes only one-sided uncertainty, in general a market will include two-sided uncertainty (i.e., both supply and demand will exhibit type uncertainty).
-We expect that a similar approach using externality prices to first set learning objectives, and then achieve them while incurring minimum regret, should be applicable even in these more general settings.
+Finally, although our results extend immediately to settings where all jobs have a fixed duration larger than one time period, it would be interesting to consider settings where job durations are random and possibly depend on the job type and/or the worker type.
+We expect that a similar approach using shadow prices for capacity constraints, first to set learning objectives and then to achieve them while incurring minimum regret, should be applicable even in these more general settings.

-Third, recall that we assumed the expected surplus from a match between a worker type and a job type (i.e., the $A$ matrix) is known to the platform.
-This reflects a first order concern of many platforms, where aggregate knowledge is available, but learning individual user types quickly is challenging.
-Nevertheless, it may also be of interest to study how $A$ can be efficiently learned by the platform.
-This direction may be related to issues addressed by the literature on (a single) multi-armed bandit under capacity constraints \cite{agrawal2014bandits}.

 We conclude by noting that our model ignores strategic behavior by participants.
 A simple extension might be to presume that workers are less likely to return after several bad experiences; this would dramatically alter the model, forcing the policy to become more conservative.
 The modeling and analysis of these and other strategic behaviors remain important challenges.